Monday, June 15, 2015

 Day 3: Wednesday, January 18, 2011

-We showered, dressed, checked out and rode to Cracker Barrel in Horn.
-Lake where I ordered one egg, bacon, and toast.
+We showered, dressed, checked out, and rode to Cracker Barrel in Horn.
+At the lake, I ordered one egg, bacon, and toast.

 We paid $9.00 to wash the van and seventy-five cents to vacuum it.